-- 39 A content provider (e.g., OTT) provides content with ad breaks filled with its own ads.
-An ISP is - 40 allowed to replace some of these with their own ads.
-Conceptually there is content with slates in - place of ads, but all slates can be shown and only some can be replaced.

-- 1 An ad break with a slate can be implemented as a valid in-MPD Period element that also has XLink - 2 attributes.
-If a slate is replaceable, XLink resolution will result in new Period element(s), if not - - 3 the slate is played out.
+- 17 A content provider (e.g., OTT) provides content with ad breaks filled with its own ads.
+An ISP is - allowed to replace some of these with their own ads.
+Conceptually there is content with slates in 18 - 19 place of ads, but all slates can be shown and only some can be replaced. - 20 An ad break with a slate can be implemented as a valid in-MPD Period element that also has XLink - 21 attributes.
+If a slate is replaceable, XLink resolution will result in new Period element(s), if not - - 22 the slate is played out.

-5.3.3.6.
+23 5.3.3.6.
 Blackouts and Alternative content

-- 5 In many cases broadcast content cannot be shown to a part of the audience due to contractual - 6 limitations (e.g., viewers located close to an MLB game will not be allowed to watch it, and will - 7 be shown some alternative content).
-While unrelated to ad insertion per se, this use case can be - 8 solved using the same "default content" approach, where the in-MPD content is the game and the - 9 alternative content will be returned by the XLink resolver if the latter determines (in some unspec- - ified way) that the requester is in the blackout zone.
+- 24 In many cases broadcast content cannot be shown to a part of the audience due to contractual - 25 limitations (e.g., viewers located close to an MLB game will not be allowed to watch it, and will - 26 be shown some alternative content).
+While unrelated to ad insertion per se, this use case can be - 27 solved using the same "default content" approach, where the in-MPD content is the game and the - 28 alternative content will be returned by the XLink resolver if the latter determines (in some unspec- - 29 ified way) that the requester is in the blackout zone.

-5.3.3.7.
+30 5.3.3.7.
 Tracking and reporting

-- 12 A Period, either local or a remote entity, may contain an EventStream element with an event con- - taining IAB VAST 3.0 Ad element [56].
-DASH client does not need to parse the information and - act accordingly if there is a listener to events of this type, this listener can use the VAST 3.0 Ad - 15 element to implement reporting, tracking and companion ads.
-The processing done by this listener - does not have any influence on the DASH client, and same content would be presented to both - 17 "vanilla" DASH client and the player in which a VAST module registers with a DASH client a - 18 listener to the VAST 3.0 events.
-VAST 3.0 response can be carried in an Event element where - 19 EventStream@schemeIdUri value is http://dashif.org/identifi- - 20 ers/vast30. - 21 An alternative implementation uses DASH Callback events to point to the same tracking URLs. - 22 While DASH specification permits both inband and MPD Callback events, inband callback events - 23 shall not be used.
+- 31 A Period, either local or a remote entity, may contain an EventStream element with an event con- - taining IAB VAST 3.0 Ad element [53].
+DASH client does not need to parse the information and 32 - 33 act accordingly - if there is a listener to events of this type, this listener can use the VAST 3.0 Ad - element to implement reporting, tracking and companion ads.
+The processing done by this listener 34 - 35 does not have any influence on the DASH client, and same content would be presented to both - 36 "vanilla" DASH client and the player in which a VAST module registers with a DASH client a - 37 listener to the VAST 3.0 events.
+VAST 3.0 response can be carried in an Event element where - 38 http://dashif.org/identifi-EventStream@schemeIdUri value is - 39 ers/vast30. - 40 An alternative implementation uses DASH Callback events to point to the same tracking URLs. - 41 While DASH specification permits both inband and MPD Callback events, inband callback events - 42 shall not be used.

-24 5.3.4.
+5.3.4.
 Examples

-25 5.3.4.1.
+2 5.3.4.1.
 MPD with mid-roll ad breaks and default content

-- 26 In this example, a movie ("Top Gun") is shown on a linear channel and has two mid-roll ad breaks. - Both breaks have default content that will be played if the XLink resolver chooses not to return new Period element(s) or fails. - 26 Hew Feriod element(s) of fails - 29 In case of the first ad break, SCTE 35 cue message is passed completely to the XLink resolver, - together with the corresponding presentation time.
-In case of the second ad break, proprietary parameters. - In case of the second ad break, proprietary parameters u and z describe the main content and the publishing site.
+- 3 In this example, a movie ("Top Gun") is shown on a linear channel and has two mid-roll ad breaks. - 4 Both breaks have default content that will be played if the XLink resolver chooses not to return - 5 new Period element(s) or fails.

+- 6 In case of the first ad break, SCTE 35 cue message is passed completely to the XLink resolver, - 7 together with the corresponding presentation time. - 8 In case of the second ad break, proprietary parameters u and z describe the main content and the publishing site.